StarlaneStudios/cirql/README.md

         .where({
             firstName: eq(raw('$name')),
             lastName: 'Doe',
-            age: 42
+            age: gt(42)
         })
         .fetch('friends', 'activities')
-        .orderBy({
-            createdAt: 'desc'
-        })
+        .orderBy('createdAt', 'desc')
 });
 ```

-For added convinience, passing a programmatic query to `selectOne` will automatically set its limit to 1.
+For convinience, passing a programmatic query to `selectOne` will automatically set its limit to 1.

 ### Batched queries & transactions
 You can send multiple queries in a single request by chaining multiple operations together after using the `.prepare()` function.
 The execute function will return a spreadable array containing all query results.